| In the Name of Allah, most

 there when I should not.
 He smiled and assured me that it was

+all right.
 After leaving the mosque, I went on a walk about heading

 towards the harbour area.
 I was standing looking in a window